 - Translate these needs into technical characteristics and specifications.

-- Build and deliver a quality product or service by focusing everybody toward customer
+- Build and deliver a quality product or service by focusing everybody on the customer.

 Usage of QFD

-Since its introduction, Quality Function Deployment has helped to transform the way many companies:
+Since its introduction, Quality Function Deployment has helped to transform the way many companies work: